On this page:

 When the Minister for Water receives a request to amend an environmental entitlement, the administrative procedure set out in the Act must be followed.
 Key steps include:

-• Requests are advertised in local newspapers and on this website
+• requests are advertised in local newspapers and on this website

 • the process may involve consultation with stakeholders and local communities and submissions to the Department of Energy, Environment and Climate Action.
 The purpose of the consultation is to identify the potential impacts of the proposal